noahlanz/FlipFluidsAddonBuilder/README.md

 # FlipFluidsAddonBuilder

-This project helps building the flipfluid blender addon.
+This project helps building the flipfluid blender addon for Linux.

-The build is done within docker.
-Start i like this:

-'''docker build -t noahsamboa/flipfluidsaddonbuilder .'''

-Then copy the addon like this:

-'''docker cp noahsamboa/flipfluidsaddonbuilder:/flipfluids-blender-addon.zip ./flipfluids-blender-addon.zip'''
+For build consistency, the pipeline is built in Docker.

+Run build.sh

+Windows and MacOs are not supported at this point.